chrisnoonan98675/site/xl-release/how-to/configure-ldap-security-for-xl-release.markdown

 ## Assign a default role to all authenticated users

-If you have an LDAP setup in which there is not a group that contains all XL Release users, and you want to use such a group in the default `XlAuthenticationProvider` (`JcrAuthenticationProvider` in XL Release 4.7.x and earlier), you can configure this in the `xl-release-security.xml` file.
+If you have an LDAP setup in which there is not a group that contains all XL Release users, and you want to use such a group in the default `xlAuthenticationProvider` (`JcrAuthenticationProvider` in XL Release 4.7.x and earlier), you can configure this in the `xl-release-security.xml` file.

 This example creates a group called `everyone` that is assigned to each user who is authenticated (the group name can be anything you want).
 You can then link this group to a XL Release role and assign a [global permission](/xl-release/how-to/configure-permissions.html) to it.